 No connection to the control unit

-On Android 6 the location services (GPS) have to be enabled and SmartRace must be allowed to use them.
+Starting from Android 6, location services (GPS) have to be enabled and SmartRace must be allowed to use them.
+Here is why.

 The bluetooth connection between your device and the control unit must NOT be established manually!
 It will be established automatically once the app is started and the control unit is powered on (exception: some Lenovo devices, see above).
 If you have ever tried to establish the connection manually before, please remove the control unit from the list of known devices.
 Afterwards, please restart both the control unit and SmartRace.